ReproNim/reproman/README.md

 ## Other Linux'es, OSX (Windows yet TODO) via pip

-By default, installation via pip installs core functionality of repronim allowing for managing datasets etc.  Additional installation schemes are available, so you could provide enhanced installation via `pip install repronim[SCHEME]` where `SCHEME` could be
+By default, installation via pip installs core functionality of niceman allowing for managing datasets etc.  Additional installation schemes are available, so you could provide enhanced installation via `pip install niceman[SCHEME]` where `SCHEME` could be

 - tests
-     to also install dependencies used by unit-tests battery of the repronim
+     to also install dependencies used by unit-tests battery of the niceman
 - full
      to install all of possible dependencies.